Frc-dev/FrcBot/README.md

 ## TODO

-- [ ] Rewrite the farm algorithm, as the maps it gives are still not farmy enough (requests with 1-2 fcs on the entire map at most)
 - [ ] Automate map processing to automatically update the database
 - [ ] Add a new acc_99 setting
 - [ ] Add /np command with !with options